 The Air We Breathe

-Burning of Fossil Fuels: Coal-fired power plants and domestic cooking fuels are major culprits.
+Burning of Fossil Fuels: Coal-fired power stations and domestic fossil fuels are major contributors.

-Landfills are overflowing with non-biodegradable waste, and hazardous chemicals seep into the soil, impacting agriculture and groundwater.
+Landfills are overflowing with non-biodegradable waste, and toxic chemicals find their way to the soil, affecting agricultural fields and groundwater.

 Health Hazards